embassy-rs/embassy/embassy-crypto-test/README.md

   repository at a pinned commit into `OUT_DIR`.
 Set `WYCHEPROOF_DIR` to an existing checkout to build offline.
 - Generated at build time with the RustCrypto crates: plain digests, AES-ECB, AES-CTR, ChaCha8/12/20, ChaCha8/12-Poly1305, CCM with a long AAD, curve arithmetic, X25519 key generation and Ed25519 signing.
+- Vectors are included for some algorithms not covered by embassy-crypto, to help HALs test: raw RSA, P-192, P-224, P-521 and secp256k1.